floweredscarf/su25/labs/lab12/index.md

 ## Introduction

-Over the past few labs, we have analyzed the performance of algorithms for access and insertion into binary search trees.
+Over the past couple labs, we have analyzed the performance of algorithms for access and insertion into binary search trees.
 However, our analyses often made the assumption that the trees were *balanced*.